Belvidere High School (New Jersey)

-Belvidere High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Belvidere, in Warren County, New Jersey, United States, operating as part of the Belvidere School District.
+Belvidere High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Belvidere, in Warren County, in the U.S. state of New Jersey, operating as part of the Belvidere School District.

-Students from Harmony Township, Hope Township and White Township attend Belvidere High School as part of sending/receiving relationships with the respective school districts.
+Students from Harmony, Hope and White townships attend Belvidere High School as part of sending/receiving relationships with the respective school districts.

-As of the 2021–22 school year, the school had an enrollment of 357 students and 32.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-There were 34 students (9.5% of enrollment) eligible for free lunch and 4 (1.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 318 students and 26.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+There were 60 students (18.9% of enrollment) eligible for free lunch and 3 (0.9% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 The school was the 117th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 189th in the state of 328 schools in 2012, after being ranked 250th in 2010 out of 322 schools listed.
 The magazine ranked the school 250th in 2008 out of 316 schools.
 The school was ranked 251st in the magazine's September 2006 issue, which surveyed 316 schools across the state.